Kotlin/dokka/plugins/developer_guide.md

 }
 ```

 By default, `MultimodulePageCreator` is created.
-This extension is a fallback, so it could be replaced by a custom non-fallback one.
+This extension is treated as a fallback, so it can be replaced by a custom one.

 #### Multimodule page transformation